rehana7/Python-installation/README.md

 # Python installation

-## Installing Python 3 in Windows
+## Step 1: Installing Python 3 in Windows

 * Download the [installer](https://www.python.org/).
 Note: Should have atleast Python 3.8
 * Run the Installer, check the box at the bottom of the setup window : "Add Python 3.x to PATH".

-## Verify the Python Installation
+## Step 2: Verify the Python Installation
 * Open the command prompt, terminal or powershell and run the command
 ```
 python --version